nerabits/Surge-Manual/others/misc-options.md

 This option asks Surge to return a real IP address instead of a fake IP address when Surge VIF handles a DNS question.

-Then the DNS packet is forwarded to upstream DNS servers.
+The DNS packet will be forwarded to upstream DNS servers.

 ### hijack-dns